Tap the text to show or hide reading controls.

 As for me…

-Yujin, fully immune to mind-interference debuffs, was unbothered, but the moment [the Scraps] team heard the words “earthbound spirit,” they backed away from the old tree.
+Yujin, fully immune to mind-interference debuffs, was unbothered.
+The moment [the Scraps] team heard the words “earthbound spirit,” though, they edged back from the old tree.

 “Now it finally feels like the right mood for paying respects.”